Regulations & Maintenance

 Please mail or deliver checks payable to Little River Mews Homeowners Association to Northern Virginia Management, 4306 Evergreen Lane, Suite 101, Annandale, VA 22003-3217.

 The LRMHA board of directors urges all residents to pay their assessments on time every quarter.
 Assessments are used to maintain our grounds, collect our trash, and in winter, plow our parking lot.
-It’s unfair to other residents in the community if you do not pay your fair share.
+It’s unfair to other residents in the community if you do not pay your fair share in a timely manner.
 Furthermore, the expense of collecting unpaid assessments affects everyone.

 Call Before You Dig

-If for any reason the area around your home requires deep digging (exception for gardening?), you are required to coordinate with Miss Utility.
+If for any reason the area around your home requires deep digging, you are required to coordinate with Miss Utility.
 No one in the community wants to lose power, or risk having a pipe damaged by careless digging.

 The original plumbing for all LRM residences used polybutylene pipe, which no longer meets building standards.
 You may have heard that there was a class-action lawsuit for replacement of this kind of pipe.
 The deadlines for payment under that suit have long since come and gone.
 Interior polybutylene plumbing is almost always grey and exterior polybutylene plumbing is mostly blue.
 Many homeowners have already replaced this plumbing.
 If you have not already replaced all of your plumbing with materials meeting current construction standards, you could be at risk for a costly repair.
 Please inspect all joints and look for signs of moisture in walls containing pipes, and arrange for replacement as soon as you can.
 Insurance companies recommend water leakage detection systems to prevent costly damage.
 Insurance policies do not cover “slow leaks” so be vigilant.